kcp-dev/enhancements/keps/core/0002-proxy-workspace.md

-# Proxy workspace enhancement proposal
+# Workspace mounts enhancement proposal

 ## Summary

-To extend spectrum of use cases for kcp, we need to support workspaces that are not backed by a kcp cluster itself, but are backed by a proxy that can be used to proxy request to remote cluster directly, without having to go through kcp workspace.
+To extend spectrum of use cases for kcp, we need to support workspaces that are not backed by a kcp cluster itself, but are backed by a mount that can be used to proxy request to remote cluster directly or other workspaces.
+This enables use cases where we can start adding external & internal integration into same workspace structure.

 ## Motivation